mvahaste/vscode-vim/README.md

 2. Copy the contents of `vsc_settings.json` into your VS Code `settings.json`.
 3. Copy the contents of `vsc_keybindings.json` into your VS Code `keybindings.json`.
 4. Add the path to the `custom.css` file into your `settings.json`.
-5. If you want the Vesper theme for Windows Terminal, copy the contents of `wt_settings.json` into your Windows Terminal `settings.json`
+5. If you want the Gruvbox Dark Hard theme for Windows Terminal, copy the contents of `wt_settings.json` into your Windows Terminal `settings.json`
 6. If you want my bash settings, copy and append the contents of `bash.bashrc` into your `.bashrc`/`bash.bashrc`.
 7. If you want fast virtual desktop switching on Windows, install AutoHotkey and the script from the link below, then replace the `user_config.ahk` with the one in the repo.